 Hearing aid manufacturers

-Widex is a family-owned hearing aid manufacturer founded in Denmark in 1956.
+Widex was founded in Denmark in 1956.
 Today, the company does business in more than 100 countries worldwide and employs more than 4,000 people.
-The company’s US headquarters is located in Hauppauge, New York.
+In 2019, Widex merged with Sivantos to form WS Audiology A/S. Widex’s US headquarters is located in Hauppauge, New York.

 Signia is the main brand belonging to Sivantos, which in 2019 merged with Widex to form WS Audiology A/S. Sivantos is headquartered in Singapore and operates in more than 25 countries.
 U.S. headquarters are in Pisctaway, N.J.

 Unitron is a hearing aid manufacturer with U.S. headquarters in Plymouth, Minn.
 A Sonova brand, its products can be found in more than 46 countries worldwide.

 Sonic Innovations has U.S. headquarters in Somerset, N.J., and a market presence in more than 40 countries.

 Advanced Bionics is based in Los Angeles, Calif., and their products are distributed worldwide.